sybrew/the-seo-framework/readme.txt

 			* When pasting a webmaster code tag in the respective settings field, no change listener was invoked, and you didn't get an "Are you sure?"-message when navigating from the settings page with unchanged settings.
 			* When you clear a sitemap color input field, the default color is now displayed correctly.
 			* Trailing, leading, and double spaces are now trimmed from the homepage title examples.
+			* We moved the Meta Title Additions for the Homepage Settings to the Additions tab.
+This way, users are less prone to fill these in the wrong order.
 	* **Meta tags:**
 		* We now correctly strip HTML tags from the "Biographical Info" section for the description-generator on author archives.
 	* **Usability:**